NorthGuard/figure_manager/README.md

 #### Test Script

-The main-block of the script can be run to show how everything works.
+Run `python -m figure_manager` for a test-script illustrating how everything works.
 It first asks if the user wants to see all available figure-positions.
 Answering "Y" to this creates 16 figures in the specified locations.
 The script also creates a single remaining figure, that can then be moved around using the figure manager.